ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 ---

-#### The Timestamp
+#### Timestamps

 {INFO: }
 A single `DateTime` timestamp marks each entry in a millisecond precision.

-E.g. in a heartrate time series, timestamps would indicate the time in which each heartrate measurement has been taken.
 {INFO/}

 Timestamps, and therefore time series entries, are always ordered **by time**, from the oldest timestamp to the newest.
-Timestamps are the reference points for the appendage and removal of values.
+E.g. in a heartrate time series, timestamps would indicate the time in which each heartrate measurement has been taken.

 ---

-#### The Values
+#### Values

 {INFO: }
 Up to 32 `double` **values** can be appended per-entry.